nickabs/lightsail-utils/README.md

 2021-02-19/2021-02-19-content.tar.gz # content (themses, images etc)
 2021-02-10/2021-02-19-config.gz # Ghost config file
 ```
-the script deletes the oldest archive directories up to the specified maximum number of retained snapshots.
+The oldest archive directories up to the specified maximum number of retained archives will be deleted.

-See usage statement for more details.

 note the backup contains account credtentials:
 * the ghost config file (config.production.json) is included and this contains the Ghost database access credentials in plain text.